-As you work to develop and refine PFAS legislation, WateReuse strongly urges you to take a "polluter pays" approach to controlling PFAS contamination.
+As Congress works to develop legislation aimed at addressing per- and polyfluoroalkyl substances (PFAS) contamination, the undersigned entities strongly support taking a "polluter pays" approach to control and remediation of these chemicals.
 Water utilities provide essential public services and are not manufacturers or primary sources of PFAS; rather, utilities are "passive recipients" of trace levels of PFAS, in large part through the ordinary daily activities of the residential and commercial sectors.